osixia/container-baseimage/README.md

         ...

-Note: Most of predefined service available start with a `.` to make sure they are install before regular services (so they can be used by regular services).
+Note: Most of predefined service available start with a `.` to make sure they are installed before regular services (so they can be used by regular services).
 The install-service tool process services in /container/service in alphabetical order.

 To create a service-available just create a regular service, add a download.sh file to set how the needed content is downloaded and add it to /container/service-available directory.
 The download.sh script is not mandatory if nothing need to be downloaded.